papaspace/jme3-mipmapbloom/README.md

 Place the MatDefs/ folder and its contents into your Assets/ directory, just as shown in this git repo.

-For a more documentation visit the javadoc of the MipmapBloomFilter.java file.
+For more documentation visit the javadoc of the MipmapBloomFilter.java file.